 Without a doubt, it is the product with which I have observed the best results, although my skin has also been slightly irritated despite following all possible precautions when using it (in night routines every 2-3 days, always accompanied by other soothing active ingredients and avoiding exposure to ultraviolet radiation).
 By this I mean that, even being careful, when using powerful ingredients our skin barrier can be weakened, so we must do everything possible to keep it well cared for.

 As you can see, there are many options available on the market if you want to incorporate retinoids into your beauty routines, but the key is to introduce them progressively and according to the needs of your skin to avoid unbalanced it.
 In addition, I recommend using them together with other soothing assets in order to minimize the potential irritation that they may cause you.
-Among my favorite serums to use alongside retinoids are this Paula’s Choice 10% Niacinamide Booster, available on Paula’s Choice, on Niche Beauty, on Cult Beauty and on Amazon and The Inkey List Niacinamide, available on Amazon, on Cult Beauty and on FeelUnique.
+Among my favorite serums to use alongside retinoids are this Paula’s Choice 10% Niacinamide Booster, available on Paula’s Choice, on Niche Beauty, and on Amazon and The Inkey List Niacinamide, available on Amazon and on FeelUnique.